aws-amplify/docs/ios/storage.md

 let tuConf = AWSS3TransferUtilityConfiguration()
 tuConf.isAccelerateModeEnabled = true

-//Register a transfer utility object AWSS3TransferUtility.register(
+//Register a transfer utility object asynchronously AWSS3TransferUtility.register(
     with: configuration!,
     transferUtilityConfiguration: tuConf,
     forKey: "transfer-utility-with-advanced-options"
-)
+)  { (error) in
+     // Register complete, handle any errors.
+     // NOTE: An error here, if ignored, could cause subsequent calls to `s3TransferUtility:forKey` to return `nil`.
+   }

-//Look up the transfer utility object from the registry to use for your transfers. let transferUtility = AWSS3TransferUtility.s3TransferUtility(forKey: "transfer-utility-with-advanced-options")
+// Look up the transfer utility object from the registry to use for your transfers.
+// CAUTION: This method can return a nullable instance, but is not defined as nullable.
+The compiler is going to treat the return value as non-optional, when it is in fact optional. let transferUtility = AWSS3TransferUtility.s3TransferUtility(forKey: "transfer-utility-with-advanced-options")
 ```